 "What?"
 He gawked, not believing that he was looking at a bird bigger than himself.
 The monster released another screech of pain as Revali heard a slight whistle.
-The bird curved sharply and raked its talons across the monsters back.
-It gripped one of the missiles in its claws and shattered it.
-It stooped to the left and Revali saw a Hylian figure running to one of the giant fans propelling air upwards.
-The Hylian jumped in the wind and released white fabric that launched him upwards.
-This move enabled him to avoid the blasts of blue light.
+The bird curved sharply and raked its talons across the monster's back.
+The bird looped and snagged one of the missiles in its claws and shattered it.
+As it stooped to the left, Revali saw a Hylian figure running to one of the giant fans propelling air upwards.
+The Hylian jumped in the wind and released white fabric that launched him upwards, narrowly avoiding the blasts of blue light.
 The crimson bird flew under the Hylian as he let go of the sail.
 The boy released one arrow at the monster before landing neatly on the bird's back.

 The wind blew through Link's hair as he guided his Loftwing towards the pillar of light leading to the Surface.
-He'd finished refining the goddesses sword and it had transformed into the Master Sword.
-He was on his way to the Sealed Temple to see the old lady.
+With the goddess sword fully transformed into the Master Sword, he was on his way to the Sealed Temple to see the old lady.
 Hopefully, this would be the last detour so he could see Zelda again.
-Link sighed as he let his mind wander.
 Why was it so hard to catch up with Zelda?
-He knew they were traveling faster than he was with whatever magic Impa had, but he always seemed one step behind.
+He knew she were traveling faster than he was with whatever magic Impa had, but he always seemed one step behind.
 And now Zelda was in the past, in a place he was wondering if he'd ever be able to visit.
 His Loftwing curved eastward, snapping Link from his thoughts.

 "Crimson?"
 Link questioned, noticing the bird was taking him away from the Sealed Temple.
-He gazed around and squinted through the morning haze.
-Link blinked as he saw Crimson heading towards a shimmering blue...space of some sort.
+He blinked as he saw Crimson heading towards a shimmering blue...space of some sort.
 It reminded him of the gateway into the Silent Realm, but without having to play the song.

 "Fi, what is that?"
 A tingling sound accompanied her as Fi sprung from the Master Sword.